The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427

 { Shanghai Astronomical Observatory, Chinese Academy of Sciences, 80 Nandan Road, Shanghai 200030, China\\ \and Department of Astrophysics, University of Vienna, T\"urkenschanzstra{\ss}e 17, 1180 Vienna, Austria \and Max Planck Institute for Astronomy, K\"onigstuhl 17, 69117 Heidelberg, Germany \and European Southern Observatory, Karl-Schwarzschild-Stra\ss{}e 2, 85748 Garching bei M\"unchen, Germany \and Instituto de Astrof\'isica de Canarias, Calle Via L\'{a}ctea s/n, 38200 La Laguna, Tenerife, Spain \and Depto.
 Astrof\'isica, Universidad de La Laguna, Calle Astrof\'isico Francisco S\'{a}nchez s/n, 38206 La Laguna, Tenerife, Spain \and Dipartimento di Fisica e Astronomia 'G. Galilei', Universit\`a di Padova, vicolo dell'Osservatorio 3, I-35122 Padova, Italy \and INAF--Osservatorio Astronomico di Padova, vicolo dell'Osservatorio 5, I-35122 Padova, Italy \and European Space Agency (ESA), European Space Research and Technology Centre (ESTEC), Keplerlaan 1, 2201 AZ Noordwijk, The Netherlands \and Department of Astronomy and Tsinghua Center for Astrophysics, Tsinghua University, Beijing 100084, China \and Department of Physics and Astronomy, Macquarie University, North Ryde, NSW 2109, Australia \and Armagh Observatory and Planetarium, College Hill, Armagh, BT61 9DG, Northern Ireland, UK \and Centre for Astrophysics Research, University of Hertfordshire, College Lane, Hatfield AL10 9AB, UK \and Sterrewacht Leiden, Leiden University, Postbus 9513, 2300 RA Leiden, The Netherlands \and Max-Planck-Institut f\"ur extraterrestrische Physik, Gie\ss{}enbachstra\ss{}e 1, 85748 Garching bei M\"unchen, Germany. }

 \titlerunning{Discovery of ancient massive merger events} \authorrunning{Zhu et al.}

-\abstract { We report the discovery of ancient massive merger events in the early-type galaxies NGC\,1380 and NGC\,1427 in the Fornax galaxy cluster.
-Both galaxies are observed by the MUSE IFU instrument on the VLT, as part of the Fornax3D project.
+\abstract { We report the discovery of ancient massive merger events in the early-type galaxies NGC\,1380 and NGC\,1427, members of the Fornax galaxy cluster.
+Both galaxies have been observed by the MUSE IFU instrument on the VLT, as part of the Fornax3D project.
 By fitting recently-developed population-orbital superposition models to the observed surface brightness as well as stellar kinematic, age, and metallicity maps, we obtain the stellar orbits, age and metallicity distributions of each galaxy.
 We then decompose each galaxy into multiple orbital-based components, including a dynamically hot inner stellar halo component which is identified as the relic of past massive mergers.
-By comparing to analogues from cosmological galaxy simulations, chiefly TNG50, we find that the formation of such a hot inner stellar halo requires the merger with a now-destroyed massive satellite galaxy of $3.7_{-1.5}^{+2.7} \times 10^{10}$\,\Msun\ (about $1/5$ of its current stellar mass) and of $1.5_{-0.7}^{+1.6} \times10^{10}$\,\Msun\ (about $1/4$ of its current stellar mass) in the case of NGC\,1380 and NGC\,1427, respectively.
+By comparing to analogues from cosmological galaxy simulations, chiefly TNG50, we find that the formation of such a hot inner stellar halo requires the merger with a now-destroyed massive satellite galaxy of $3.7_{-1.5}^{+2.7} \times 10^{10}$\,\Msun\ (about $1/5$ of its current stellar mass) in the case of NGC\,1380 and of $1.5_{-0.7}^{+1.6} \times10^{10}$\,\Msun\ (about $1/4$ of its current stellar mass) in the case of NGC\,1427.
 Moreover, we infer that the last massive merger in NGC\,1380 happened $\sim10$ Gyr ago based on the stellar age distribution of the re-grown dynamically cold disk, whereas the merger in NGC\,1427 ended $t\lesssim 8$ Gyr ago based on the stellar populations in its hot inner stellar halo.
 The major merger event in NGC\,1380 is the first one with both merger mass and merger time quantitatively inferred in a galaxy beyond the Local Volume.
-Moreover, it is the oldest and most massive one uncovered in nearby galaxies so far. }
+Moreover, it is the oldest and most massive merger uncovered in nearby galaxies so far. }

 \keywords{galaxies: structure -- galaxies: dynamics -- galaxies:observations -- galaxies: stellar kinematics}